Choa Chu Kang: Bus services

 Bus services are available at the Choa Chu Kang Bus Interchange which is connected to the Choa Chu Kang MRT/LRT station and the town's central shopping mall Lot One Shoppers' Mall.
 It was opened in 1990 with 12 bus services under SBS Transit and at their own Choa Chu Kang Bus Package, all handed over to SMRT Buses in 1999.
 On 16 December 2018, the interchange was relocated to a new facility at the junction of Choa Chu Kang Way and Choa Chu Kang Loop, with the old interchange being demolished due to the construction of the Jurong Region Line.
 All services were amended to the new interchange on that day.

-The bus interchange currently has 15 services; 14 are public bus services (mostly operated by SMRT Buses, the other a special free shuttle to Qian Hu Fish Farm.
-Typically passenger traffic is often very high in morning and evening peak hours.
+The bus interchange currently has 16 services; 14 are public bus services (mostly operated by SMRT Buses, a special free shuttle to Qian Hu Fish Farm, and another special free shuttle to Gain City Megastore @ Sungei Kadut.

-Bus services were introduced over the years in Choa Chu Kang:
+Bus services were introduced over the years in Choa Chu Kang.